awsdocs/aws-cost-management-user-guide/doc_source/close-account.md

 ## Your Payment Method<a name="closure-payment"></a>

-We charge you through your designated payment method for any usage fees accrued before you closed your AWS account, and we might issue you any refunds that are due through that same payment method\.
+We charge you through your designated payment method for any usage fees incurred before you closed your AWS account, and we might issue you any refunds that are due through that same payment method\.
 In addition, if you have any active subscriptions \(such as a Reserved Instance for which you have elected to pay in monthly installments\), even after your account is closed, you might continue to be charged for the subscription through your designated payment method until the subscription expires or is sold in accordance with the terms governing the subscription\.
 These charges and refunds might occur after you close your account\.
 In addition, if you reopen your account, you might be charged for the cost of running AWS services \(that you didn't terminate before closing your account\) during the Post\-Closure Period\.
 Closing your AWS account doesn't affect payment methods that you use on Amazon\.com or other Amazon websites\.

 ## Your Agreement with AWS<a name="closure-agreement"></a>